Time Management Activities For Employees

 Game 4: What Did You Do Yesterday?

-To get your team to improve their time management skills, you need to help them understand what they currently waste their time on.
+To get your team to improve their time management skills, you must help them understand what they currently waste their time on.

-For this activity, each person will need two pages and a pen to write with.
+Each person will need two pages and a pen to write with for this activity.

 Rules

-1. On the first piece of paper, each participant should write down ten things that they did while at work on the previous day.
+1. On the first piece of paper, each participant should write down ten things they did at work the previous day.
 Let them know that the specific order of these activities doesn’t matter.

-2. On the second piece of paper, ask the participants to write down five topics that they’ll need to discuss at the next office meeting.
+2. On the second piece of paper, ask the participants to write down five topics they must discuss at the next office meeting.

 • What activities from the first list relate to the second list?